Algarve-Tourist.com

 Praia da Rocha's broad sands stretch beneath the resort town's clifftop promenade

-The setting would be enough, but Marinha offers more.
-The clear, calm water and underwater rock formations make this one of the best snorkelling spots on the Algarve coast.
-Marine life thrives around the submerged rocks, visible even to swimmers floating on the surface.
+The clear, calm conditions and submerged rock formations make this one of the best snorkelling spots on the Algarve coast, with marine life visible even to those just floating on the surface.

-Access requires a steep descent from the clifftop car park, which helps limit crowds despite the beach's fame.
-The Sete Vales Suspensos hiking trail passes along the cliffs above, offering views down to the cove and continuing west toward Benagil and its famous sea cave.
-Marinha works as both a destination beach and a stopping point on one of the Algarve's finest coastal walks.
+Access requires a steep descent from the clifftop car park, which helps keep the crowds down despite the beach's fame.
+The Sete Vales Suspensos hiking trail runs along the cliffs above, with views down into the cove and continuing west towards Benagil and its famous sea cave, making Marinha a natural stop on one of the Algarve's finest coastal walks.

 Related articles: Praia da Marinha